kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1337   Powerplant instruments.

-\(a\) *Instruments and instrument lines.* (1) Each powerplant and auxiliary power unit instrument line must meet the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.993   Fuel system lines and fittings.|§25.993]] and 25.1183.
+\(a\) *Instruments and instrument lines.* (1) Each powerplant and auxiliary power unit instrument line must meet the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.993   Fuel system lines and fittings.|§§25.993]] and 25.1183.

 \(2\) Each line carrying flammable fluids under pressure must—